 Why do you think the Dailies program has caught on?

 Though it’s relatively new, I personally feel that Dailies is one of the most exciting SIGGRAPH programs and I think it really strikes a chord with a lot of the SIGGRAPH attendees.

 I mean, I’ve always really enjoyed the other programs at SIGGRAPH, particularly the technical programs.
 But one thing I particularly enjoyed was the “how we did this” clips shown by big studios at the Electronic Theatre.
 I really enjoyed watching how all the different components come together to make a single complex shot in a movie.

 Dailies is a whole evening of “behind the scenes” stories.
 Not only do you see outstanding imagery, but you also hear the stories from the artists who did the work: the challenges, clever tricks, or even how they were personally affected by the work.
 With 45 different stories told in a space of about 90 minutes, it makes for a very fast-paced and exciting evening.

 If you think about it, there really is no other place where you can experience this kind of event.

 What motivated you to want to be the Chair?

 I have been a SIGGRAPH volunteer for many years and was fortunate to be around when the first Dailies program was rolled out by Pixar’s Bill Polson.
 Bill’s explanation of Dailies really captured my imagination.
-Electronic Theatre shows the final product and Production Sessions give us an in-depth look into the process, but Dailies is the only place at SIGGRAPH where we get to hear from the artist who actually did the work.
+Electronic Theatre shows the final product and Production Sessions give us mechanical bull for sale an in-depth look into the process, but Dailies is the only place at SIGGRAPH where we get to hear from the artist who actually did the work.
 I guess my motivation to be Chair was that I wanted to step up and help this fledgling program off the ground.